zcvele/OfficeDocs-SkypeForBusiness/Teams/configure-dynamic-emergency-calling.md

 - Teams desktop client for Apple macOS
 - Teams mobile client for Apple iOS client version 1.0.92.2019121004 and App Store version 1.0.92 and greater
 - Teams mobile client for Android client and Google Play store version 1416/1.0.0.2019121201 and greater
-- Teams phone version 1449/1.0.94.2019110802 and greater
+- Teams phones with Teams app version 1449/1.0.94.2019110802 and greater
 - Teams Rooms on Windows
 - Teams Rooms on Android

 > [!NOTE]
 > Subnet locations are supported on all Teams clients.
-WiFi-based locations are supported on all Teams clients except Teams phone.
+WiFi-based locations are supported on all Teams clients except Teams phones.
 >
 > Ethernet/Switch (LLDP) is supported on:
 >
 > - Windows versions 10.0 and later at this time.
 > - Mac OS, which requires [LLDP enablement software](https://www.microsoft.com/download/details.aspx?id=103383).
-> - Teams phone with Teams app version 1449/1.0.94.2021110101 and later.
+> - Teams phones with Teams app version 1449/1.0.94.2021110101 and later.
 > - Teams Rooms on Windows
 > - Teams Rooms on Android (OEM specific configuration may be required)

 > [!NOTE]
 > Dynamic emergency calling, including security desk notification, isn't supported on the Teams web client.
-To prevent users from using the Teams web client to call PSTN numbers, you can set a Teams calling policy and turn off the **Web PSTN calling** setting.
+To prevent users from using the Teams web client to call PSTN numbers, you can create a Teams calling policy, turn off the **Web PSTN calling** setting, and assign to users of the web client.
 To learn more, see [Calling policies in Teams](teams-calling-policy.md) and [Set-CsTeamsCallingPolicy](/powershell/module/teams/set-csteamscallingpolicy).

 ## Assign emergency addresses